Minors in Music

 Music Minor (applied)

 This minor in music allows students to dive into the theory, application, and applied study of music.
 The program requires an application and entrance audition.
 Upon admission to the program, music minors will pursue private instruction on their primary instrument while participating in a major ensemble and begin to explore tonal music and sight-reading practices before diving into the history and culture of music.
-View minor course requirements.
+View course requirements for the music minor.

 World Music Minor